StephanieStralina/SimonSays/README.md

 3. The player should select the pawprints corresponding with the sounds/lights that were played by PuppyCat in the same order.
 4. If the player selects the correct paw prints - they advance to the next round!

+# Attribution

+All paw print sounds are sounds made by PuppyCat and are property of the show *Bee and PuppyCat*.
+The background art was created by me but is meant to pay homage to a background present in the show.
+Win & lose condition sounds are video game sound effects from Epidemic Sounds.

 # Next Steps